hyperledger-labs/minifabric/docs/README.md

 ```

 ### Run Caliper test
-Minifabric comes with a chaincode named samplecc written in go and sample application which invokes samplecc methods.
+Minifabric comes with a chaincode named samplecc written in go and a sample application which invokes samplecc methods.
 You can
 use the following two commands to get Hyperledger Caliper running after you bring up your fabric network

 ```